dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

    * Do note these fixes just disable functionality, they're not real fixes
 * Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
    * VirtualBox works fine as its Java based
+   * VMware 10 and older can work as well
 * Docker broken
    * Docker toolbox is the only solution as its Java based, many feautures are unavailble with this
 * Xcode AppleWatch simulator is broken in Catalina